The Anticipation Principle In String Playing

-The orange (middle light) on traffic lights was a giant evolutionary step forward.
-Only the most primitive systems function exclusively with a simple autistic binary logic of yes/no (or stop/go).
-Systems that are more highly evolved, have a preparatory phase before both the “yes” (starting) and the “no” (stopping) actions.
-These preparatory phases make movements fluid and comfortable that would otherwise be stiff, jerky and mechanical.
-It is this preparation that makes the difference between brutal and beautiful, abrupt and smooth, difficult and easy.
+The orange (middle light) on traffic lights represents a giant evolutionary step forward in human intelligence.
+Only the most primitive human systems (and computers) function exclusively with a simple autistic binary logic of yes/no (or stop/go).
+Initially, the orange light was used only as an anticipation of the stop sign, but nowadays the most highly evolved traffic-light engineers make use of the preparatory orange light before both the “yes” (starting) and the “no” (stopping) actions.
+These preparatory phases make movements fluid and comfortable that would otherwise tend to be stiff, jerky and mechanical.
+It is this anticipation, this preparation of a movement, that makes the difference between it being brutal or beautiful, abrupt or smooth, difficult or easy.

-Another word we could use to describe this fundamental principle is “overlap”.
-Overlap occurs when two or more “events/actions/movements” merge into one another, and it this overlapping that makes changes smooth.
-Overlap is a phenomenon found very much in the living world but also in natural cycles.
-Think for example about the seasons and how the relative lengths of night and day anticipate the depths of winter cold and the heights of summer heat: the shortest day comes well before the coldest period of winter and the longest days of summer comes well before the hottest days.
+Other words that we could use to describe these fundamental situations in which two or more “events/actions/movements” merge into one another are “overlap” and “fade in/fade out”.
+It is this overlapping, this merging/blending that makes changes smooth.
+Overlap is a phenomenon found very much in the living world, but also in natural cycles.
+Think for example about the seasons and how the relative lengths of night and day anticipate the depths of winter cold and the heights of summer heat: the shortest day comes well before the coldest period of winter and the longest days of summer come well before the hottest days.
 This overlap cushions the change of the seasons.
 It has the same effect as a shock absorber in a vehicle – it makes the “bumps” smoother.
-When we are in the depths of depressing winter cold, the extra daylight hours are already announcing the arrival of spring and vice versa for the end of summer.
+When we are in the depths of a frozen winter, the extra daylight hours are already announcing the arrival of spring, and vice versa for the end of summer.

-Anticipation is a fundamental component of overlap.
-It is the anticipation of a change that allows the overlap between one movement and another.
+Getting back to movements, and to cello-playing in particular, anticipation is a fundamental component of overlap.
+It is the anticipation of a change that allows/creates the overlap between one movement and another.
 In the case of the seasons, day-length anticipates the change of seasons by at least a month.
 We use exactly the same concept in many of our movements at the cello, especially when we have to quickly and smoothly change direction completely (180º) such as in Bow Changes.

-The simple fact of placing the bow on the string – or perhaps better said, lightly touching” the bow to the string – a tiny moment before we start to play, makes a huge difference to our control of that note start.
-This is important always, but is especially important when the bow is coming “from the air” (which can be after a silence, after a spiccato note or simply after a string crossing).
+The simple fact of placing the bow on the string – or perhaps better said, lightly touching the bow to the string – a tiny moment before we start to play, makes a huge difference to our control of that note start.
+This is always important, but is particularly necessary when the bow is coming “from the air” (which can be after a silence, after a spiccato note or simply after a string crossing).
 If we don’t do this preliminary touching of the bow to the string then we risk some rough note starts.
-This is especially important when going over to the A string from a lower string, as the A string tends to be much more strident than those lower strings.
+This is especially important when going over to the A string from a lower string, as the A string tends to be much more strident than the lower strings.

 But it is not only for speed and smoothness that anticipation is important.
 For clean, crisp, accented bowing articulations also (the opposite of smoothness) it is important that the bow is gripping the string before we start the note.
 This is especially noticeable (and necessary) for the short notes in Dotted Rhythms.
 This also is an anticipatory movement.